Talktodre-ops/Talktodre-ops/README.md

 🎯 **Who I Am**

 I'm a versatile **Data Scientist and Machine Learning Engineer** who builds modular, production-ready systems with measurable business impact.
-Whether it’s designing AI-powered solutions, developing intuitive dashboards, or deploying full-stack ML products — I bring technical depth, creativity, and a data-driven mindset to every project.
+Whether it’s designing AI-powered solutions, developing intuitive dashboards, or deploying full-stack ML products.
+I bring technical depth, creativity, and a data-driven mindset to every project.

 💡 **What Drives Me?**
 I’m passionate about **solving meaningful problems with AI** — from detecting AI-generated content, to building document summarizers, to voice cloning systems.
 I love experimenting at the intersection of **ML, automation, and creativity**.